-Although I like Homemade Cranberry Sauce, this Cranberry Crisp might be my new favourite way to eat cranberries!
+While I love Homemade Cranberry Sauce, this delicious dessert might be my new favorite way to eat tart cranberries!

-Maple, berry filling topped with a buttery oat and brown sugar streusel- yes please!
+A maple and fruit mixture topped with warm spices in a buttery oat streusel- yes please!

-This cranberry dessert is perfect for holidays and festive occasions, especially if you want an alternative to classics such as pumpkin pie.
+It is perfect for holidays and festive occasions, especially if you want an alternative to classics such as pumpkin pie.
+Or if you need a gluten free dessert since this is made entirely with oat flour (just like these Oat Flour Cookies).

 The Ingredients